MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/sandbox-environments.md

 ### Sandbox Expiration

 Sandboxes should be cancelled or deleted at some point in time.
 Having a strategy to remove a sandbox is a cost saving and security measure.
-Cost and expiration dates are two important variables for determining when a sandbox should be removed, tracking these using tags is recommended.
+Cost and expiration dates are two important variables for determining when a sandbox should be removed.

 ### Cost